fishcus/KAP-manual/en/operation/metadata_check.en.md

 ### Check Scope

-We summarize some scenarios which might cause metadata inconsistency in KAP as follows:
+We summarize some scenarios which might cause metadata inconsistency in Kyligence Enterprise as follows:

 1. Cube against Model (consistency check of Cube and Model)
 2. Cube against Table Index